And Is Organic Better or Just a Fad?

 Organic foods are produced, manufactured, and distributed using high environmental quality standards.
 The strict regulations require operators to promote biodiversity, build healthy soils, and consider sustainability.

 Organic farming relies on natural methods and techniques like composting, green manures, crop rotation, and biological pest control.
 As for organic meat production, ecological resources are used.
-Animals are fed in natural grasslands and by-products with low alternative value together with fodder that is grown without artificial fertilizers and pesticides.
+Animals are fed in natural grasslands and by-products with low alternative value and fodder grown without artificial fertilizers and pesticides.

 Is Organic Food Really Organic?